hedza06/spring-boot-otp/README.md

-# Spring Boot Starter Project
+# Spring Boot OTP (One time password authentication)

-This is a starter project for Spring Boot Developers.
-It contains technologies as Spring Boot, Hibernate, Liquibase, JPA and Spring Security with JWT Token Authorization.
+Spring Boot project with demonstration of OTP authentication technique.

 ## Running the project